fedora-copr/copr/doc/how_to_delete_outdated_chroots.rst

 ::

-    copr-frontend notify_outdated_chroots --dry-run
+    copr-frontend notify-outdated-chroots --dry-run

 When working on a non-production instance and wanting to really send the emails, filter the recipients to just yourself or team members.
 Any *real* users shouldn't be contacted from devel instances!

 ::

-    copr-frontend notify_outdated_chroots --dry-run -e myself@redhat.com
+    copr-frontend notify-outdated-chroots --dry-run -e myself@redhat.com

 If this command prints that it would notify just the expected people (which were specified with the ``-e`` parameter), then it is safe to run it without ``--dry-run`` parameter.

 ::

-    copr-frontend notify_outdated_chroots -e myself@redhat.com
+    copr-frontend notify-outdated-chroots -e myself@redhat.com

-When the notification about a particular copr chroot is sent and then the ``notify_outdated_chroots`` command is executed again, it will not send the notification for the second time.
+When the notification about a particular copr chroot is sent and then the ``notify-outdated-chroots`` command is executed again, it will not send the notification for the second time.
 It is designed to be daily executed via Cron and it needs to avoid spamming the people over and over again.
 Therefore when a notification is sent, a timestamp when to send a next one is stored to the ``delete_notify`` column.
 In a case that this logic needs to be suppressed,